Sam1370/CustomSurge/README.md

-# CustomSurge
+# CustomWave
-CustomSurge for ProjectKorra
+CustomWave for ProjectKorra